cits3007/cits3007.github.io/assets/labs/lab03.md

 ### 1.2.
 Relinquishing privileges

-When a program like `passwd` or `sudo` needs to have the `setuid` feature enabled, it's best practice to use the elevated privilege level for as short a time as possible.
+When a program like `passwd` or `sudo` needs to have the `setuid` feature enabled, it is best practice to use the elevated privilege level for as short a time as possible.
 Once the privileges have been used for whatever purpose they were needed for, the program should relinquish them -- it does so by calling the `setuid()` function.
-(Read about it at `man 2 setuid`.)
+(Read about the `setuid()` function at `man 2 setuid`.)

 This is especially important for long-running processes.
-For instance, a web server might require higher permissions than normal early in the life of the process but should drop those permissions once they are no longer needed -- otherwise the potentials exists for them to be exploited.
+For instance, a web server might require higher permissions than normal early in the life of the process
+(e.g. to read configuration files, or listen for connections on port 80, which normally only `root` can do) but should drop those permissions once they are no longer needed -- otherwise the potential exists for them to be exploited.
 Using as few privileges as are needed, for as short a time as is needed, is known as the "Principle of Least Privilege": read more about it in the Unix Secure Programming HOWTO